Quek Loo Ming case: Murder of Fong Oi Lin

 Fong Oi Lin, the 62-year-old tea lady who died four days after the poisoning.

 On 31 December 2001, Quek Loo Ming was one of the volunteers at an end-of-year event organized by the resident's committee.
-According to Quek, he was unhappy with the committee's 49-year-old chairperson Doreen Lum (林丽卿 Lín Lìqìng).
+According to Quek, he was unhappy with the committee's 49-year-old chairperson Doreen Lum (林丽卿 (Lín Lìqìng, Lam4 Lai6 Hing1)).
 Quek considered that Lum mistreated him, treating him like an "errand boy" and never giving him credit for his volunteering work.
 That afternoon Lum ordered Quek to buy 20 packets of chicken rice for the volunteers; Quek did so, but was aggrieved by being given the task at extremely short notice; for that, together with his previous issues with Lum, Quek decided to seek revenge and teach Lum a lesson.

 According to Quek's testimony to his lawyers and police, he had handled the case of a Filipino maid's death while he was still a laboratory officer at DSS; she had committed suicide by drinking a large dose of methomyl mixed into her coffee.
 Methomyl is a strong poison used for pesticides, and a large dose could kill, while a smaller dose will affect the nervous system and cause muscular paralysis.
 Quek, who had obtained the poison from his workplace some time before his retirement, returned home and filled an empty mineral water bottle with water and a tablespoon of powdered methomyl.
 He offered the contaminated water to Lum, hoping it would give her diarrhoea; however, Lum did not drink it.

 Three other people present at the event drank the contaminated water while eating satays and other foods at the event; they fell gravely ill and became unconscious, and were rushed to the National University Hospital for treatment, where they remained in critical condition.
-On 3 January 2002, one of them, 62-year-old Fong Oi Lin (冯爱莲 Féng Aìlián; 1940 – 3 January 2002), a tea lady and a volunteer at the event, died from the poison.
-The other two people, 66-year-old retired accountant and vice-president of the resident's committee Richard Ho Sin Shong (何常胜 Hé Chángshèng) and 38-year-old electrician Wong Ah Kim (黄亚金 Huáng Yájīn), spent weeks at the hospital recovering, and survived.
+On 3 January 2002, one of them, 62-year-old Fong Oi Lin (冯爱莲 (Féng Aìlián, Fung4 Oi3 Lin4); 1940 – 3 January 2002), a tea lady and a volunteer at the event, died from the poison.
+The other two people, 66-year-old retired accountant and vice-president of the resident's committee Richard Ho Sin Shong (何常胜 Hé Chángshèng) and 38-year-old electrician Wong Ah Kim (黄亚金; Vòng A-kîm; Huáng Yájīn), spent weeks at the hospital recovering, and survived.
 The contaminated water was disposed of by Fong before she fell ill because she found it smelly, so nobody else drank any.

 Fong was survived by her husband, a 34-year-old daughter, and two sons.